agni-datta/csLaTeX/csextras/README.md

 ---
-title: README
+title: "csextras"
-aliases: README
+aliases: "csextras"
-linter-yaml-title-alias: README
+linter-yaml-title-alias: "csextras"
 date created: Monday, June 22nd 2026, 12:00:00 am
-date modified: Tuesday, June 23rd 2026, 8:36:43 pm
+date modified: 2026-07-21
 ---

 <!-- @format -->

-## csextras
+# csextras

-Optional extension and patch package for [`csamsmath`](../csamsmath/) and [`csbook`](../csbook/).
-Every feature is opt-in via a key-value option; nothing loads unless you ask.
+An opt-in extension layer for [`csamsmath`](../csamsmath/) and [`csbook`](../csbook/).
+Each key-value option enables one layout, metadata, indexing, box, or tooling feature.

-### Power-User Warning
+## Power-User Warning

 `csextras` is experimental, unsupported, and not systematically tested.
 It is provided without guarantees of stability, compatibility, correctness, or long-term maintenance.